 Greyhounds also don't require long walks, funnily enough.
 A standard 15-20 minute walk once a day is more than enough.
 That's all Diggy ever needed - believe me, we tried walking him for longer than that at first & he was absolutely pooped at the end.
 They're also very easy to walk & rarely bark.
 We often had neighbours asking us whether we still had Diggy as they barely heard a peep out of him.

 Greyhounds are like most other dogs in that they come into your life, take over your couch (greys are reknowned lounge lizards, although we never let Diggy sit on ours) & steal your hearts.
 They'll make you laugh with their "zoomies" & they'll comfort you in your time of need.
+Hell, they could even become therapy dogs, if given the right training.
 They're graceful, elegant creatures who are more than capable of being a family pet, if people give them a chance.....which brings me to my last point....

 April is Adopt-a-Greyhound Month in Australia & what better time than now to consider adopting (or even fostering) one of these gorgeous hounds.
 There are plenty of organisations throughout Australia who can assist you with this task, so why not contact your local greyhound adoption society & see whether adoption or fostering is right for you?
 Here are a couple of organisations that I know of, although you can find more through the Animals Australia website guide: